ArchitectVS7/nexus-bolt-version/README.md

 ### Supabase Setup

-If you want to enable persistent storage:
+**REQUIRED** for v2.5 features.
+To set up Supabase:

 1. Create a new Supabase project
-2. Run the following SQL to create required tables:
+2. Run the following SQL to create all required tables:

 ```sql
 -- Create profiles table